 Founded in 1997, NetSol is headquartered in Calabasas, California.
-While the Company follows a global strategy for sales and delivery of its portfolio of solutions and services, it continues to maintain regional offices in the San Francisco Bay Area and the corporate headquarters in Calabasas, for North America; the London Metropolitan area for Europe; and Bangkok, Thailand and Lahore, Pakistan for Asia Pacific.
-The Company continues to maintain services, product and/or sales specific offices in Australia, China, Thailand, the Kingdom of Saudi Arabia and Pakistan and, in any other country, on an as needed basis.
+While the Company follows a global strategy for sales and delivery of its portfolio of solutions and services, it continues to maintain regional offices in the San Francisco Bay Area and the corporate headquarters in Calabasas, for North America; the London Metropolitan area for Europe; Beijing, China, Bangkok, Thailand and Lahore, Pakistan for Asia Pacific and South East Asia markets.
+The Company continues to maintain services, solutions and/or sales specific offices in Australia, China, Thailand, the Kingdom of Saudi Arabia and Pakistan and, in any other country, on an as needed basis.